troubalex/11ty-blog/site/index.md

 ---
 layout: "layouts/home.njk"
-title: Welcome
+title: Hello, friend!
 postsHeading: Latest posts
 allPostsText: See all posts
 social_image: ""
 ---

-Hi, I'm Alexandra.
+I'm Alexandra.

-A designer by trade and a terrible programmer by choice, I move between worlds and refuse to play by the rules.
-I currently lead product and development at [VIBBIO](https://vibbio.com), an Oslo-based video startup.
+I lead product and development at [VIBBIO](https://vibbio.com), an Oslo-based video startup.
+I've worn many hats but I'm still mostly me.

-This is my blog, a random collection of thoughts.
+This is my blog, a random collection of thoughts and contradictions.